W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 There is no one who does not feel that he [one] is imprisoned in some way.
 ²If this [feeling imprisoned] is the result of his [one’s] own free will he [one] must regard his [one’s] will as not free, or the circular reasoning in this position [free-will] would be quite apparent.
 ³Free will must lead to freedom.
-⁴Judgement always imprisons because it [judgement] separates segments of reality by the unstable scales of desire.
+⁴judgment always imprisons because it [judgment] separates segments of reality by the unstable scales of desire.
 ⁵Wishes are not facts.
 ⁶To wish is to imply that willing is not sufficient.
 ⁷Yet no one in his [one’s] right mind believes that what is wished is as real as what is willed.